XIAM

 XA.EXE

-This XIAM->ASCP converter will take XIAM output and produce a file in the .ASR standard that can be displayed by the stick display programs ASCP_L or ASCP.
+This XIAM -> ASCP converter will take XIAM predictive output and produce a file in the .ASR standard that can be displayed by the stick display programs ASCP_L (or the older ASCP).

 ERHAM